 9. Legal system is using common law and equity that applied in UK and other Commonwealth countries.

 10. The common form of Hong Kong company is private limited company.
 It is private in nature and limited in liability for shareholders.

 11. Corporate structuring is allowable.
-An overseas company can be appointed as corporate shareholder and director of Hong Kong company.
-For example, a BVI company can be apponinted as a director and shareholder of Hong Kong company.
+An overseas company can be appointed as corporate shareholder of Hong Kong company.
+For example, a BVI company can be apponinted shareholder of Hong Kong company.
 Corporate director is allowed provided natural director is also appointed.

 12. Trust law is applicable in Hong Kong.
 If the investor, for his personal reasons, wants his status being hidden, he can do so with a trust arrangement that the trustee holds the shares for him (as a beneficiary) and he holds the trust deed which proves him a real owner of the shares.
 The trust law is applicable in Hong Kong.
 Remember trust documents or such laws are not enforceable, ineffective, invalid or void in other countries such as China.

 13. Accounting records are required to keep, and annual statutory audits are required to file to Hong Kong Tax Departments.